-At Finance Council on 25th February 2019, the Council approved a revenue budget of £137.345 million.
-This represented approved net expenditure of £138.704 million (including parish precepts of £183,500) less a contribution from Council reserves of £1.359 million.
-The final outturn position for the year against the budget is analysed by portfolio in the table below, together with the sources of funding.
+At Finance Council on 24th February 2020, the Council approved a revenue budget of £143.375 million.
+This represented approved net expenditure of £143.245 million (including parish precepts of £0.190 million) plus a contribution to Council reserves of £0.130 million.
+Since then, the Covid-19 pandemic has created a significant shock to the economy and resulted in significant, unplanned expenditure and income losses for the Council.